Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Place a favourite scent by the front door to greet you with a sense of homecoming
+A favourite scent by the front door — a homecoming cue

 -

-Bedroom: Layer textures.
-Keep tech out.
-Choose low lighting and soothing palettes.
+Bedroom: Layer texture, keep tech out, favour low light and soothing palettes.

 -